 The Manhattan cocktail is a classic drink that dates back to the late 1800s– it’s certainly one of the most popular whiskey cocktails in the world.
 There are many variations of the Manhattan, but the classic recipe has always been a favorite whiskey drink of cocktail lovers.

 It’s spirit-forward and slightly bitter from the aromatic bitters.
 For variations, you could switch up your cocktail ingredients: Try orange bitters or even another flavor like lavender, or switch out your 2 ounces rye whiskey for bourbon whiskey instead.

-The most widely accepted story is that a bartender named Black created the cocktail in the early 1880’s at the famous Hoffman House in New York, but there are no shortages of entertaining stories.
+Like many other classic cocktails, the origin of this drink is not perfectly clear.
+The most widely accepted story is that a bartender named Black created the cocktail in the early 1880s at the famous Hoffman House in New York, but there are no shortages of entertaining stories.

-My personal favorite (albeit debunked) story was that the cocktail was created for a political event hosted by Winston’ Churchill’s Mother.

-No matter who came up with the original recipe, generations of cocktail lovers tip their coupes in gratitude.
+My personal favorite (albeit debunked) story was that the cocktail was created for a political event hosted by Winston Churchill’s mother.
+But no matter who came up with the original recipe, generations of cocktail lovers tip their coupes in gratitude.
 (Myself included!)

 Note: This is a spirit-forward, stirred drink— no cocktail shaker needed!
 Instead, you’ll stir this famous cocktail in a mixing glass with your bar spoon.

 Also, when it comes to garnishes, the craft cocktail community seems split on whether to use a cocktail cherry or orange peel– but whatever you do, don’t just throw in a maraschino cherry, please!

 In the video below, you can see there are many different variations on this cocktail, but the traditional should be easy to remember based on Manhattan’s area code: 212.
 Use that little trick to remember 2 ounces whiskey, 1 ounce sweet vermouth, and 2 dashes of bitters.
 Easy, right?